-- A. Purpose and Intent.
+A. Purpose and Intent

 To protect and enhance the community's environmental, water, economic and aesthetic quality, thereby contributing to the overall objective of promoting public health, safety, and welfare.
-More specifically, it is the purpose of this Section to: - 1.
-Reduce sound, glare, and heat. - 2.
+More specifically, it is the purpose of this Section to:

+- 1. Reduce sound, glare, and heat. - 2.
 Protect, preserve and improve property values. - 3.
 Reduce conflicts between adjoining land uses and incompatible activities. - 4.
 Promote energy conservation through the use of vegetation. - 5.
-Protect the environment by contributing to air purification, oxygen regeneration, ground water recharge and encouraging use of green stormwater practices.
+Protect the environment by contributing to air purification, oxygen regeneration, ground water recharge and use of green stormwater practices. - 6.

-minimizing erosion through storm water run-off. - 6.
 Enhance community appearance, identity and unique natural beauty. - 7.
-Create an inviting pedestrian friendly streetscape. - 78.
-Preserve and protect existing mature tree growth. - 89.
-Channelize vehicular and pedestrian movement within off-street parking areas. - 910.
-Delineate parking areas and adjacent right-of-way. - 1011.
-Delineate ingress and egress points.

-B. Low Impact Design approaches and Green Stormwater Best Management Practices.
+Create an inviting pedestrian friendly streetscape. - 8.
+Preserve and protect existing mature tree growth. - 9.
+Channelize vehicular and pedestrian movement within off-street parking areas. - 10.
+Delineate parking areas and adjacent right-of-way. - 11.
+Delineate ingress and egress points. - B. Low Impact Design approaches and Green Stormwater Best Management Practices

 To promote and provide incentives for use of LID/GSI practices (i.e. bioretention areas, vegetated swales, planter boxes, rainwater harvesting systems, and other vegetated practices), these practices may be used to meet landscaping, parking lot landscaping, buffering, streetscape, and tree preservation requirements of this section.
 These practices may be constructed in the designated landscape, buffering, streetscape and tree preservation area if they are part of an approved stormwater management plan for the site; and if they are reviewed favorably by the Tree Advisory Committee and/or the Essex Junction Tree Warden.

+C. Tree Protection

-- BC.
-Tree Protection.
-Any application for development approval by the Development Review BoardCommission shall submit a plan, which indicates the location of existing mature trees, or tree groupings, and shall indicate on the plan those trees or tree groupings which are proposed to be saved. -This plan shall be developed by a consulting arborist or landscape architect.
-The Development Review BoardCommission may grant a credit of up to fifty (50) percent of the required landscaping for the preservation of mature trees.
-If removal of trees or shrubs in the City right of way is necessary for the proposed development, replacement trees equal to or better than shall be planted in coordination with and approval from the City Tree Advisory Committee. - CD.
-Street Shade Trees.
-The developer or applicant for any development approval under this Code shall plant one (1) shade tree of a species determined by the Development Review
+Any application for development approval by the Development Review Board shall submit a plan, which indicates the location of existing mature trees, or tree groupings, and shall indicate on the plan those trees or tree groupings which are proposed to be saved.
+This plan shall be developed by a consulting arborist or landscape architect.
+The Development Review Board may grant a credit of up to fifty (50) percent of the required landscaping for the preservation of mature trees.
+If removal of trees or shrubs in the City right of way is necessary for the proposed development, replacement trees equal to or better than shall be planted in coordination with and approval from the City Tree Advisory Committee.

+D. Shade Trees